EMBL-Design-Language/Springboard/information-architecture.md

 ### Explainer demonstration

-These facets can be matrixed in a number of ways, here is a sample to help visualise the relationships.
+These facets can be matrixed in a number of ways, here is a sample to help visualise relationships.

-#### Facets visualised by EMBL location/site/outstation
+**Facets pivoted by EMBL site**<br/>

-Note: the information below is representative and may not reflect actual data.
+Note: the information below is representative.

 | Where                                                                   |                                      | Heidelberg | Barcelona | Grenoble | Hamburg | Cambridge | Rome |
 |-------------------------------------------------------------------------|--------------------------------------|------------|-----------|----------|---------|---------|------|